-Component Requirements School authorities should review the Business Plan, as it will provide useful input for the development of their education plan and help ensure there is coherence between provincial and local priorities.
-Stakeholder Engagement School authorities are expected to actively engage stakeholders to inform the development of local priorities and plans.
-School authorities should draw upon a variety of sources to measure engagement, for example using the questions from the Parental Involvement measure.
-The education plan must clearly indicate: What stakeholders were involved How they were engaged How their input informed local priorities The school board's actions to meet its obligations under Section 12 of the School Councils Regulation to provide opportunity for school councils to be involved in developing school education plans.
-Budget School boards and charter schools must include a web link to their budget for 2022/2023 that shows alignment to the education plan.
-Accredited funded private school authorities must include a web link to the authority's budget for 2022/2023 or provide a budget summary consisting of: Charts/tables, including amounts, that summarize budget information; Key financial information about the upcoming school year, focusing on anticipated major changes or shifts in focus, such as addressing results or key priorities; and Anticipated revenue from Alberta Education for the 2022/2023 school year based on the budgeted enrolment projection, complete with amounts.
+Component Requirements Accredited funded private school authorities must include a web link to the authority's budget for 2023/24 or provide a budget summary consisting of: Charts/tables, including amounts, that summarize budget information; Key financial information about the upcoming school year, focusing on anticipated major changes or shifts in focus, such as addressing results or key priorities; and Anticipated revenue from Alberta Education for the 2023/24 school year based on the budgeted enrolment projection, complete with amounts.
 Anticipated expenditures for the same period.
-Capital Plans Include a web link to the school authority's Capital Plan (School boards and charter schools only).
-Accountability Statement • Plans must contain an Accountability Statement that is signed by the board chair and placed at the beginning of the plan (see Section N for suggested Accountability Statement wording).
-Communication School authorities must notify the appropriate Field Services Branch Director of the posting of their education plan by May 31, 2022 and include the permalink in the email notice.
+Capital Plans Include a web link to the school authority's Capital Plan (school boards and charter schools only).
+Accountability Statement Plans must contain an Accountability Statement that is signed by the board chair and placed at the beginning of the plan (see Section O for recommended Accountability Statement wording).
+Deadline and Communication Education plans, while multi-year, must be approved annually by the board and posted on their website by May 31, 2023, consistent with the submission of their annual budget.
+School authorities must notify the appropriate Field Services Branch Director of the posting of their education plan by May 31, 2023 and include the permalink in the email notice.
 A permalink is a web link or URL to a web page that does not change from year to year and where the education plan is posted.

-Annual Education Results Report (AERR) 2021 - 2022
+Annual Education Results Report Requirements